Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 8. Salt15 3 - 15

 Notes: 1.
-For pedigree dogs, in addition to the provision of food for regular service dogs, puppies<*>50 grams of meat or 125 grams of meat by-products are issued per dog per day.
+For breeding dogs, in addition to the norm of providing food for regular service dogs, puppies<*>50 grams of meat or 125 grams of meat by-products are given per dog per day.

-a) for sick dogs - 500 grams of kefir or milk, 250 grams of cottage cheese, an egg - 1 piece;
+a) for sick dogs - 500 grams of kefir or milk, 250 grams of cottage cheese, egg - 1 piece;

 f) for all dogs - vitamin and mineral supplements 2 - 35 grams.